wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-office-add-ins/includes/3-apis.md

 - The Yeoman generator for Office add-ins
 - Visual Studio

 If you want to explore the APIs more, the Script Lab add-in is recommended.
-There, you'll see many TypeScript and JavaScript snippets and be able to experiment with Word documents without creating an entire add-in.
+There, you'll see many TypeScript and JavaScript snippets and can experiment with Word documents without creating an entire add-in.

 ## Understand the capabilities of custom functions